go-mod-proxy/go-mod-proxy/README.md

 Supports authentication via username/password.
 Supports access control lists to configure fine grained access control on modules.
 See the example configuration [config_example_clientauth.yaml](config_example_clientauth.yaml).

+# Index
+Supports a new-line delimited JSON feed providing modules sorted in chronological order (by the time they were cached by the proxy).
+The index is served on the `/index` endpoint.
+It supports the optional parameters `since`, the oldest allowable timestamp for module versions, and `limit`, the maximum length of the returned list.